Home

 James Jungwirth and Kari Rein offer hand harvested seaweeds and custom wildcrafted herbs that grow in the Pacific Northwest.
 They don’t stock bulk herbs and such, but rather if there’s something you need that grows out that way you can give them a call and they’ll gather for you and ship it to you.
 They also carry tinctures, salves and oils, and a look through their catalog shows some really nice stuff… one of the only places I know to get fresh Cactus grandiflorus, or fresh Ragweed tincture if you didn’t get around to harvesting your own..

-Lexie and Chris grow and collect a multitude of herbs from their farm and the wildlands of Washington State, including not only many herbs native to that habitat, but several other less commonly associated with the Northwest.
+Tyler McGrath grows and collects a multitude of herbs from their farm and the wildlands of Washington State, including not only many herbs native to that habitat, but several other less commonly associated with the Northwest.
 They offer contract farming services, will produce tinctures, oils, or other preparations to your specs, offer seeds of virtually all the herbs they produce, and most importantly the quality of herbs they offer shows their commitment to both the plants and the people they serve.

 Friends of the Trees

 You've got to love when you find a resource that states of their offerings, "We grow or wildcraft all of them personally".
 Michael Pilarski offers a large array of botanicals native to or naturalized in the Pacific Northwest (along with a smattering of others here & there), primarily to be collected from their gardens or wildcrafted by order.
 This ensures you the highest possible quality, and you get to know that the herbs you receive were specifically gathered for you.
-They can also offer preparations of any of the herbs they offer to suit your needs.
-Notable among their offerings (and outside of the typically thought of northwest herbs) are Wood Betony (Stachys betonica) and Red Osier Dogwood (commonly called "Red Willow" when used in smoke blends; it can be difficult to find quality offerings of these herbs in commerce.
+Michael offers large volumes of fresh herb infused oils.

 Pacific Botanicals